-Are you planning a Bryce Canyon vacation and wondering about the best lodging options?
+Are you planning Bryce Canyon vacation and wondering about the best lodging options?
 There are a variety of accommodations that are sure to please every kind of traveler.

 We’ve put together this list of Bryce Canyon places to stay, both in and out of the park.